-- 5.6.2.2.11 No impervious surface associated with the use of the site shall extend closer than $\frac{3}{5}$ metres to a waterbody or the coastal marine area, excluding artificial ponds or channels. - 5.6.2.2.12 On the Fort Dorset site, Seatoun no building or structure shall be constructed in the portion of the site shown in Appendix 10
+- artificial ponds or channels, or closer than 5 metres to the Porirua Stream within the Tawa Hazard (Flooding) Area. - 5.6.2.2.11 No impervious surface associated with the use of the site shall extend closer than 3 metres to a waterbody or the coastal marine area, excluding artificial ponds or channels. - 5.6.2.2.12 On the Fort Dorset site, Seatoun no building or structure shall be constructed in the portion of the site shown in Appendix 10